 Big data offers the opportunity to examine large amounts of detailed information about target consumers.
 It allows marketing professionals to accurately track and collect data on consumer behavior and observe its changes.
 CRM databases are a primary big data tool in this endeavor.

-Cloud-based CRM systems and related hotel management software, for example, help marketers create offers by analyzing previous trends in sales and corresponding demographic data.
+Cloud-based CRM systems and related hotel management information system, for example, help marketers create offers by analyzing previous trends in sales and corresponding demographic data.
 They offer the ability to analyze very large datasets in an anonymous way, negating many of the concerns the likes of Silcock and other travel industry executives have about guest privacy.

 If, for example, a travel company wishes to target student travelers, they can analyze large datasets to determine things like spending habits and the availability of funds.
 Students who frequently browse upscale e-commerce sites and luxury hotels would be served much different marketing content than those who search for youth hostels.
 Both groups, however, have the potential to receive highly-targeted, individualized content based solely on their browsing and search habits.